Melanoma

 Outlook

 There are different types of melanoma, and each progresses in a different way.
 Some only grow on the surface of the skin for quite a long time and can be removed in a simple procedure.
 Others grow into deeper layers of skin and surrounding tissue after a shorter amount of time.
-They are more likely to spread through the bloodstream or lymphatic system and then form metastatic (secondary) tumors in other parts of the body.
-If left untreated, these kinds can be fatal within a few months.
+Those types are more likely to spread through the bloodstream or lymphatic system and then form metastatic (secondary) tumors in other parts of the body.
+If left untreated, they can be fatal within a few months.

 In Germany, more than half of all melanomas are detected at an early stage.
 Most people with this kind of skin cancer survive it.
 About 11 out of 100 men and 6 out of 100 women die of melanoma within ten years of it being diagnosed.